 It happened to Ewan McGregor in Trainspotting — and it can and might happen to you too.
 In fact, Ewan’s character got away lightly; the underage girl that you wake up next to might press statutory rape charges.

 It’s an absolutely shit world out there now, for men and for women.
 I don’t really think ANYONE would blame you for wanting to cover your bases.

 I predict that women will be less inclined to hand over their personal details, such as address, phone number, date of birth, etc. than men are.
 (Sorry, but I’m going by experience here.)
 I still think you should bring it up though.
 If she looks young enough to be in her early twenties, I’d make sure.
 You know, just to be sure.
 If you can’t be sure, you might just find yourself in handcuffs and facing charges of statutory rape.

 Dating for Men – A Checklist:

 ✔ Is she old enough to take home?
 (How do you know?)

 ✔ Does she want to go home with you?
 (If she’s pissed out of her nut and/or passed out, how do you know that she wants to go home with you?)

 ✔ Do you have condoms?
 (If no, don’t go there.
 Babies.
 Diseases.
 Awkward.)

-I *don’t* think that asking to see ID is asking too much, but I’m aware that there are thousands of people out there who will probably be quite happy to argue against that.
-He (or she) could be carrying a fake ID too, admittedly, or lying about information that a driver’s license wouldn’t necessarily carry (or it could carry old info), but I know that I wouldn’t be so keen to go on a second date with a man who would deliberately avoid showing me some identification, or whose information didn’t tally up with the ID he had in his pocket.
+I *don’t* think that asking to see ID is asking too much, but I’m aware that there are thousands of people out there who will probably be quite happy to argue against my advice.
+He (or she) could be carrying a fake ID too, admittedly, or lying about information that a driver’s license wouldn’t necessarily carry (or it could carry old info).
+But I know that I wouldn’t be so keen to go on a second date with a man who would deliberately avoid showing me some identification, or whose information didn’t tally up with the ID he had in his pocket.